 The grid area displays the waveform traces.
-Traces can be moved by dragging and re-scaled by pinch and spread.
-The area is divided into 8 (vertical) 10 (horizontal) grids.
+Traces can be moved by the mouse.
+The area is divided into 8 (vertical) \ 10 (horizontal) grids.
 The best display effect can be obtained by adjusting the waveform intensity and graticule.
 Follow the steps below to set these parameters:

-Display > Intensity,
+Display > Menu > Intensity ,

-Display > Graticule
+Display > Menu > Graticule